-We have highlighted in this paper certain misconceptions on which villagization in the Lower Omo has been based - (1) that the population to be resettled were pastoralists unacquainted with agriculture, when in fact they were already reliant on farming for the majority of their diets; (2) that the target population would enthusiastically embrace the opportunity to 'settle' as soon as they were made aware of it, whereas in practice they viewed it skeptically; (3) that the resettlement sites would be more nucleated than places like Gura, whereas in important respects they were more spread out; and (4) that food security and well-being would inevitably be improved by these changes.
+We have highlighted in this study certain misconceptions on which villagization in the lower Omo has been based-(1) that the target population for resettlement were pastoralists unacquainted with agriculture, when in fact they were already reliant on farming for the majority of their diets; (2) that these individuals would enthusiastically embrace the opportunity to "settle" as soon as they were made aware of it, whereas in practice they viewed it skeptically; (3) that the resettlement sites would be more nucleated than places like Gura, whereas in important respects they were more spread out; and (4) that food security and well-being would inevitably be improved by these changes.
 We have shown that villagization was actually experienced by the Bodi settlers as undermining food security and diminishing well-being.
-It was experienced as heat, as disruption to routines, as a loss of control over livelihoods, as being treated like children rather than adults, and as abstracting work from ordinary sociality (cf. Carrier 2001).
+It was experienced as heat, as disruption to routines, as a loss of control over livelihoods, as being treated like children rather than adults, and as abstracting work from ordinary sociality (see Carrier 2001).
 The question asked by one of our informants, "Do our bodies know their ways?" is emblematic of the profound disruption that many Bodi felt in the context of the upheaval that was forced upon them.

-Unpacking the words our informant used helps point out some implications that are not otherwise clear.
-A literal translation of the phrase would be 'Does the body/self know?
-It doesn't.' $R\varepsilon\varepsilon$ , which we have translated here as 'body', can also be understood as 'self,' a double meaning that challenges the mind / body dichotomy in Western philosophy.xi Students of the Mursi, culturally one of the Bodi's closest neighbours, have analyzed the Mursi word for 'body' and its relationship to local notions of selfhood.
-Eczet explains that the Mursi word ree denotes a general state of being, rather than the physical body as such - hence the phrases 'the body is good' or 'the body is bad' refer to personal well-being or ill-being (Eczet 2013:86ff).xii Furthermore, the 'body' or 'self' is intensified or strengthened through positive social interactions, when it is perceived by others (ibid.; see also Lienhardt 1985:155).
-Mursi and Bodi acknowledge that persons are made up of social relations; social interactions are therefore actively sought out (Fayers-Kerr 2013:90).
+Unpacking the words our informant used helps clarify some implications that are otherwise hazy.
+A literal translation of the phrase would be "Does the body/self know?
+It doesn't."
+Ree, which we have translated here as "body," can also be understood as "self," a double meaning that challenges the mind / body dichotomy in Western philosophy.
+14 Students of the Mursi, culturally one of the Bodi's closest neighbors, have analyzed the Mursi word for "body" and its relationship to local notions of selfhood.
+Eczet explains that the Mursi word ree denotes a general state of being, rather than the physical body as such-hence the phrases "the body is good" or "the body is bad" refer to personal well-being or ill-being.
+15 Furthermore, the "body" or "self" is intensified or strengthened through positive social interactions, when it is perceived by others (Eczet 2013:86; see also Lienhardt 1985:155).
+Mursi and Bodi acknowledge that persons are made up of social relations; social interactions are therefore actively sought out (Fayers-Kerr 2013).